squid-cache/squid-cache.github.io/Features/RockStore.rst

 == Current Status ==

-=== SMP Squid ===

-Rock store is available in Squid version 3.2.0.13.
+ * '''SMP Squid''': Rock store is available since Squid version 3.2.0.13.
 It has received some lab and limited deployment testing.
 It needs more work to perform well in a variety of environments, but appears to be usable in some of them.
+Unless noted otherwise, this page discusses official SMP implementation of Rock Store.

+ * '''Squid v3.1''': Unofficial, third-party [[https://code.launchpad.net/~rousskov/squid/3p1-rock|branch]] based on Squid v3.1 implements some of the Rock store design ideas.
+Similar to COSS, it is optimized for limited-size files.
+The implementation is using mmap(2) and related system calls in an attempt to take advantage of OS I/O buffers.
+It is being used in production at a few busy Squid3 deployments, but it has not received wide testing due to its unofficial status.
+YMMV.
+The branch is being synchronized with the official releases but there may be significant delays.
+The branch code is not supported by Squid Project.
+Since Squid v3.1 has been closed for new features for a while, there are currently no plans to integrate that unofficial code into official releases.

+== Architecture ==

 The current design consists of the following major components: